Sebastian-Recker/Python-project/README.md

 # Excel currency exchange rate function

-This repository is for a simple Python code experiments.
+This repository is for simple Python code experiments.